 Scottish universities have an international reputation for the quality of their teaching and research activities.
 However, across the UK, there are recruitment issues in some key disciplines, including critical underpinning subjects such as economics.
 The SDS-SGSSS PhD scheme will help to address this challenge by increasing the number of successful PhDs with the skills to apply social science knowledge to economic and policy challenges.

 The SGSSS is a highly attractive environment for doctoral research and the participation of SDS in the collaborative PhD programme will enhance this further by providing students with a unique opportunity to develop their research expertise in a policy and practice context.

 Proposals from academics across the SGSSS-DTP accredited pathways are welcome.
 Student applicants may not apply at this stage, though chosen topics will be advertised once this stage of competition is complete.
 Please download the SDS-SGSSS Information Package and Application Form for more information.

-The deadline for applications in 2017 will be Monday 6th February.
+The deadline for applications in 2017 will be Thursday 14th of December 2017.

-Applicants will be notified of the outcome towards the end of February.
+Applicants will be notified of the outcome by the end of January 2018.